Hisses & Kisses

 “He looks hungry,” Kisses said.

-Hisses nudged the salmon toward the mouse.
+Hisses nudged the salmon toward him.

 The mouse squeaked with joy.